BarrSquared/BarrSquared/README.md

 Supply Preacher | Full-Stack | Nov.
 2021 | JavaScript, Node, React, Sagas, PostgreSQL, Passport, GitHub, etc.
 -	This is a three-week group project to build a custom web application for small faith based organizations
 -	It ends Nov.
-23rd and a demo that will be live streamed on my LinkedIn, with details leading up
+23rd and a demo will be live streamed on my LinkedIn, with details leading up
 -	It will include features using geographic data, REST API for user form inputs, stylized, admin abilities

 Solar Sleep App | Full-Stack | Oct.
 2021 | JavaScript, Node, React, Sagas, PostgreSQL, Passport, etc.